serac01/othello-ai/README.md

 - `Othello`: The main program.
 Currently, uses a fixed depth to search for a move.
 Modify this file to implement Iterative Deepening Search (IDS) using the time limit argument.
 - `OthelloPosition`: Represents the game state.
 You must complete the missing parts marked TODO (e.g., generating legal moves, applying moves, checking terminal states).
 - `OthelloAction`: Represents a move.
 - `OthelloAlgorithm`: Interface for search algorithms.
-Your `AlphaBeta` class should implement this.
 - `OthelloEvaluator`: Interface for evaluation functions.
 You can start with the provided CountingEvaluator (counts pieces) and then design a better heuristic.
 - `AlphaBeta`: Skeleton for Alpha-Beta search.
 You need to complete the search logic and add time control checks for IDS.
 - `othello.sh`: A bash script to compile and run your program.
-Modify it if necessary to work with your solution (it should work as is for Java and Python).
+Modify it if necessary to work with your solution.
 It takes three arguments: position_string time_limit do_compile.

 ```bash